chhwang/Sublime-Like-Vim/README.md

   If you have any problem executing vim-setting.py, you can just follow step 4 and 5 to install.

-2. I recommand you to use YouCompleteMe.
+2. I recommend you to use YouCompleteMe.

   Link to YouCompleteMe repository : https://github.com/Valloric/YouCompleteMe

   This link clearly explains how to install : http://christopherpoole.github.io/setting-up-vim-with-YouCompleteMe/

-3. I recommand you to use Ctags.
+3. I recommend you to use Ctags.
 To install Ctags:

   sudo apt-get install ctags